 Alongside his extensive career in television, Nathan has a long record of scoring successful films as he approaches his 40th feature.
 A frequent collaborator with gore-horror master Eli Roth, Nathan scored his early cult-classics Cabin Fever and Hostel – some of Nathan’s other feature scores include Jason Blum’s box office hit thriller The Boy Next Door, starring Jennifer Lopez.
 In 2017, Nathan also scored Columbia Pictures’ sci-fi drama Flatliners, starring Kiefer Sutherland, Ellen Page and Nina Dobrev.

-In addition to writing his scores, he performs many of the instruments heard in his compositions, and is skilled in many styles and genres ranging from orchestral to rock.
-Barr is also known for his collection and inclusion of rare and unusual instruments from around the world such as: a human bone trumpet from Tibet, dismantled pianos, a rare Glass Armonica, gourd cellos, and the gem of his collection, the 3 manual, 19 rank Wurlitzer Theater Organ with 1,366 pipes.
-The organ lived on the scoring stage at 20th Century Fox from 1928-1994, and can be heard in dozens of scores by legendary composers such as Bernard Herrmann, Alex North, Jerry Goldsmith, and John Williams.
+In addition to writing his scores, Nathan performs many of the instruments heard in his compositions, and is skilled in many styles ranging from orchestral to rock.
+He is known for his collection and inclusion of rare and unusual instruments from around the world, such as a human bone trumpet from Tibet, dismantled pianos, a rare Glass Armonica, and gourd cellos.
+The gem of his collection is a 3 manual, 19 rank Wurlitzer Theater Organ with 1,366 pipes.
+The organ lived on the scoring stage at 20th Century Fox from 1928-1998, and can be heard in dozens of scores by legendary composers such as Bernard Herrmann, Alex North, Jerry Goldsmith, and John Williams.
 It is now the centerpiece of Nathan’s newly-constructed Bandrika Studios, an 8,000 sq ft scoring stage and recording facility conceived by Nathan as a permanent home for this history-rich instrument.
 Featured in Variety and The Wall Street Journal, Bandrika has already established itself as a world-class recording space and a part of Barr’s increasingly unique palette.